xinleiyuUSC/haptics_chatBot/README.md

 - Structure
-  A simple explanation of the project data folder: contains all pdfs related to haptics, where the local/customized database resides.
+  A simple explanation of the project database folder: contains all pdfs related to haptics, where the local/customized database resides.
   Storage folder: contains stored index and context. demo.py: python script to drive the chatBot.